-Did you know, you can help improve patients' lives by donating your bone?
+Did you know, you can help improve patients' lives by donating your hip bone?

-Around the time of your hip surgery, you may be called by an SNBTS (Scottish National Blood Transfusion Service) Tissue Donation Nurse to discuss donating your discarded bone.
-They will give you more information about bone donation and the types of patients you could be helping.
+Before your hip operation, you may be called by an SNBTS (Scottish National Blood Transfusion Service) Tissue Donation Nurse to discuss whether you wish to donate the hip bone that will be removed during your operation.

+They will give you more information about bone donation and the types of patients you could help.

 They will also ask you a number of questions to find out if you're eligible to donate.
-If you are, they'll ask for your consent to donate your discarded bone.
+If you are, they'll ask for your consent to donate the hip bone that will be removed during surgery.